suobset/hackUmass-VIII-proj-DermSafe/README.md

 ## Support: <a name="support"></a>

 If you are having issues with the software or any part of the same, feel free to utilize the GitHub Issue-Tracker.
-Alternatively, you can also reach out to us through my email: ksrivastava@umass.edu
+Alternatively, you can also reach out to us through our respective emails listed under [Section 2: Background](#Background) of this document.

 ## License: <a name="license"></a>